Christina Gosnell, President

-Christina is the president and co-founder Catalyst Cooperative, where she enjoys working at the intersection of public data, utility policy, and database design.
+Christina is the president and co-founder of Catalyst Cooperative, where she enjoys working at the intersection of public data, utility policy, and database design.
 Outside of her work at Catalyst, she tracks electricity regulation with E9 Insight, helping renewable energy companies, nonprofits and national research labs navigate the changing regulatory landscape.

 Zane Selvans, Chief Data Wrangler

 Zane Selvans received his B.S. in Engineering from Caltech in 1998, where he focused on computer science and machine learning.
 After a brief stint in Silicon Valley he returned to Caltech as scientific support staff, working on a variety of NASA planetary exploration projects, before heading to the Laboratory for Atmospheric and Space Physics at the University of Colorado in Boulder for graduate school, where he developed computational techniques for studying the surface geology of icy moons in the outer solar system.